byronwall/weather-helper/docs/prd/01-userprefs/notes.md

 # User Preferences Notes

-- Only render the shaded gutter when values go outside the preferences - do not render the black shaded region at all times
-- Revise gutter color to match the chart color - with 20% opacity
+- Get a summary of the times that are WITHIN the preferences - list the time ranges where the values are within the preferences -- report this as the top of the weather card
+- For each weather metric, report the percentage of time that the values are within the preferences
+- Add a minimum duration that needs to be met before it is considered to be within the preferences - default to 1 hour - allow user to input in decimal hours